 Must I begin my claim within a certain timeframe?

-In order to have a successful outcome, you must begin your claim within 3-years from the date of the accident.
+To have a successful outcome, you must begin your claim within 3-years from the date of the accident.
 Should you fail to begin your claim within the designated time limit, then the validity of your claim could be compromised.
-If you are uncertain whether your case meets the required timeframe, then please speak to one of our advisers today.
+If you are uncertain whether your case meets the required timeframe, please speak to one of our advisers today.

 Thank you for taking the time to read our guide on slipped in a supermarket claim.